 The filters panel is displayed for you.

-Choose the filter that you require, it is also possible to type free text into the filter fields if you require.
+Choose the filter that you require.
+It is also possible to type free text into the filter fields.

 The filter is then applied for you.
 The filter state is also shown in the dashboard via a funnel that displays in the factories and alerts tables.

 An active filter does not affect the displayed OEE and KPI values, it only filters the list contents.

 To clear a filter, click the funnel and click filter in the filter context panel.
 The text All is displayed in the factories and alerts tables.